LibrePhotos/librephotos/apps/docs/_posts/installation/0000-01-02-raspberry-pi.md

 ---
-title: "🍓 Raspbery Pi Installation"
+title: "🍓 Raspberry Pi Installation"
-excerpt: "How to install a premeade image for the  Raspbery Pi "
+excerpt: "How to install a premade image for the  Raspberry Pi"
 last_modified_at: 2022-03-31
 category: 1
 ---